agraef/raptor/README.md

 clicking on the corresponding radio button as usual.

-The remaining controls in the subpatch provide a way to set tempo and meter in a convenient fashion.
+The remaining controls in the subpatch provide a way to set tempo and meter in a convenient fashion that will be familiar to musicians.

 The tempo (in BPM a.k.a. beats per minute) can be changed using the slider or the number entry widget in the bottom row of the subpatch.
 By default, in tempo calculations a "beat" is taken to mean a quarter note.
-The actual frequency of base pulses in the chosen meter is then m/4 times the BPM value, where m is the denominator of the meter (see below).
+The actual frequency of base pulses in the chosen meter then is m/4 times the BPM value, where m is the denominator of the meter (see below).

 The meter can be changed with the three strips of radio buttons in the middle of the subpatch.
-The *green* strip changes the numerator, the *red* strip the denominator of the meter.
-In addition, the white strip allows you to choose a tuplet subdivision, 1 meaning no subdivision, 2 duplets, 3 triplets, etc., up to 7-tuplets.
-(This only calculates a rough approximation of tuplets which is expressible as a Raptor meter in the format discussed below, but it should yield the expected result in the most common cases.
-For complicated meters it is often easier to get what you want by adjusting tempo and meter directly, using the input format for meters discussed below.)
+The *green* strip changes the *numerator* (number of base pulses), the *red* strip the *denominator* (unit of the base pulses) and the *white* strip the *subdivision* of the meter (tuplets).
+The latter setting applies a heuristic which lets you play tuplets of the given kind (1 indicating no subdivision, 2 duplets, 3 triplets, etc., up to 7-tuplets) without changing the basic meter and tempo.

+NB: Raptor's tuplet heuristic isn't perfect and in some corner cases only calculates a rough approximation which is expressible as a Raptor meter in the format discussed below.
+It should yield the expected result in the most common cases, but for complicated meters it is often easier to get what you want by adjusting tempo and meter directly, using the input format for meters discussed below.

-The resulting meter is displayed in the symbol entry widget above the white strip of radio buttons, and can also be entered directly there.
+In any case, the resulting meter is displayed in the symbol entry widget above the white strip of radio buttons.
+The symbol box can also be used to just directly enter the desired meter.
 The format used by Raptor allows you to specify a meter using the customary n/m notation where n denotes the numerator (the number of base pulses making up a measure) and m the denominator (unit of the base pulse) of the meter.
 The latter is usually a power of 2, but Raptor allows you to use any positive integer there, which is useful when tuplets are the base pulse of the meter.
 Moreover, the numerator n can also be specified in *stratified* form by explicitly listing the decomposition of the meter into different levels separated by dashes.
 E.g., 12/16 can also be specified as 4-3/16 or 2-2-3/16.
 Or you could write 6-2/16 or 2-3-2/16 to denote a 6/8 meter subdivided into 16th notes.
 Likewise, a 6/8 meter subdivided into triplets would be specified as 18/24, 6-3/24 or 2-3-3/24.
+Note that Raptor only supports integer (non-fractional) values in both the numerator and denominator right now.

 The default meter is 4/4 (common time) a.k.a.
 2-2/4.
 If you don't specify a stratified meter, Raptor does the stratification internally anyway, by decomposing the numerator into its prime factors in ascending order.
-Finally, if the denominator m is omitted, Raptor chooses the power of 2 which is nearest to the numerator as a reasonable default, so that in most cases you can also just specify the (unstratified or stratified) numerator of the meter.
+Finally, if the denominator m is omitted, Raptor chooses the power of 2 which is closest to the numerator as a reasonable default, so that in most cases you can also just specify the (unstratified or stratified) numerator of the meter.
 E.g., 2 becomes 2/2, 3 becomes 3/4, 9 becomes 3-3/8, 12 becomes 2-2-3/16, 2-3-2 becomes 2-3-2/16, etc.